 ……..would be in the other city or country

-……..then he goes beyond and start thinking of negative thoughts and negative prediction of future.
+……..then he goes beyond and starts thinking of negative thoughts and negative predictions of the future.

 ……..how will I run the house

 ……..how will I get married?